Distributed Training with PyTorch DDP

 Toy End-to-End Example

-To make the concepts concrete, your blog included a toy example using a simple neural network.
+To make the concepts concrete, i tested it with a toy example using a simple neural network.
 It initializes the distributed environment with `torch.distributed.init_process_group`, wraps the model in DDP, and ensures each GPU processes a unique subset of data via `DistributedSampler`.
 This demonstration shows how multi-GPU training can be set up with minimal code changes.

 PYTHON